pulmanj/cfn-work/README.md

 # cfn-work
+## For demo purposes only - not for production

 Some Cloudformation templates I'm playing with.
 Creating discrete templates but will pull together in nest when a complete set.